ryan-m-moreno/portfolio/index.md

 January 2017 - February 2018

-* Conducted diagnostics and repairs on mobile devices, computer hardware, and Internet of Things (IoT) devices to ensure optimal functionality and performance, while maintaining detailed documentation of all procedures and results.
+* Conducted diagnostics and repairs on mobile devices, computer hardware, and IoT (Internet of Things) devices to ensure optimal functionality and performance, while maintaining detailed documentation of all procedures and results.

 * Managed threat detection diagnostics through malware analysis by examining logs, files, and running processes to identify potential threats.
-Leveraged established playbooks to efficiently contain and mitigate identified Indicators of Compromise (IOCs).
+Leveraged established playbooks to efficiently contain and mitigate identified IOC (Indicators of Compromise).

 * Executed data transfer and backups to ensure the integrity, security, and protection of critical data.

-* Improved service efficiency and enhanced customer satisfaction by reducing customer turnaround time by 25%.

 * Performed imaging and reimaging of operating systems on computers, including both macOS and Windows, ensuring proper configuration and seamless functionality.